pokeclicker/pokeclicker-wiki/data/Underground Helpers/overview_description.md

 Once hired, an Underground Helper will continue working until they are fired.

 ## Usage
 Helpers perform actions at set time intervals and become more efficient as they level up.
 Each helper comes equipped with their own tools, so their actions are independent of the player's tool durability.
-Helpers can be configured to automatically sell all treasures they find—this applies only to Diamon Treasures and Plates.
+Helpers can be configured to automatically sell all treasures they findâ€”this applies only to Diamon Treasures and Plates.

 ## Stats
 Underground Helpers have four main stats that improve as they level up: